LamakerOfficial/help-center/docs/minecraft/plugins/discordsrv.md

 In the <u>config.yml</u> file of DiscordSRV, there is a place to add your channel ID, usually on line 11.
 Replace "0000000000" with your channel ID.

 To get your channel ID, right click on the channel you want to set for the Minecraft chat, then click on Copy ID.
-If Copy ID option is not showing, please enable Developer Mode in your Discord's Advanced settings.
+If the Copy ID option is not showing, please enable Developer Mode in your Discord's Advanced settings.

 Optionally, you can set a console channel in your Discord server too.
 This can be used to send commands to your server from Discord, please keep this channel hidden from other members and only visible to admins.